victor-nwoseh/task-manager/DEPLOYMENT.md

   - 1GB storage for PostgreSQL
   - 100GB bandwidth
 - Services may spin down after 15 minutes of inactivity on free tier
 - Consider upgrading to paid plans for production use

+## No Shell Access Required

+This deployment is designed to work entirely with Render's free tier without requiring shell access.
+Database initialization happens automatically during the deployment process.